Kevinthulin/Lab1-Data-Behandling/README.md

 ## Project Overview

 This project focuses on processing and analyzing various datasets related to the COVID-19 pandemic.
-Our aim is to provide insightful analysis on the COVID-19 infection rates, mortality rates, and vaccination progress across different regions.
-This information is crucial for understanding the pandemic's trends and impacts.#
+Our aim is to provide insightful analysis on the COVID-19 infection rates, mortality rates, and vaccination progress across different regions and Sweden as a hole.
+This information is nessecary to understand the pandemic.

 ## Datasets